-As one of the few engineers in Congress, Paul takes a unique, measured and analytical approach to legislating.
-He doesn't ask if an idea originates from a Republican or Democratic colleague.
-He asks if it would help the people he represents, the Capital Region and the State of New York.
-It is the same approach he took as the President and CEO of the New York State Energy Research and Development Authority (NYSERDA), as well as during his twenty-five years in the New York State Assembly, fifteen of which were as the Chair of the Standing Committee on Energy.
+Paul studied at Clarkson University in Potsdam, where he earned a degree in Mechanical and Industrial Engineering.
+As one of the few engineers in Congress, he takes a unique, measured and analytical approach to legislating.
+It’s the same approach he took as the President and CEO of the New York State Energy Research and Development Authority (NYSERDA), as well as during his twenty-five years in the New York State Assembly.

 As a senior member on the House Committee on Energy and Commerce – and the Ranking Member of its subcommittee on the Environment – Paul continues to push for a clean energy economy that enhances public health and pioneers an emerging market for new jobs.
 He also serves on the House Science, Space and Technology Committee.

 New York’s 20th Congressional District includes all of Albany and Schenectady Counties, and parts of Montgomery, Rensselaer, and Saratoga Counties.
 The communities of Albany, Schenectady, Troy, Saratoga Springs, and Amsterdam all lie within the district’s boundaries.